-As a pediatric nutritionist and writer, I have written (and talked) about the strategies parents use to get kids to eat food, but that can be a short-lived success.
+As a pediatric nutritionist and writer, I have written (and talked) about the tricks and strategies parents use to get kids to eat food, but that can be a short-lived success.

 One way to increase your chances for success is by introducing key foods that will bridge the gap to variety down the road.

-My Favorite Foods for Picky Toddlers
+My Favorite Food for Picky Toddlers

 Trying new foods with children is something you should be doing regularly.

 A magical fruit indeed!
 I started my little ones on canned beans as a wonderful first food.

 If you are buying canned beans, rinse the salt and gooey stuff off before offering them to your young toddler.

-This is one of my top foods for picky toddlers to try because it is rich in mono-unsaturated fats (the healthy kind).
+This is one of my top foods for toddlers to try because they’re rich in mono-unsaturated fats (the healthy kind).

 You can brighten the flavor with a squeeze of lemon or lime, and prime the palate for guacamole (yum!).

-Introduce this veggie early on, and your odds will increase for its future eating—even if your toddler takes a break along the way.
+Introduce this veggie early on, and your odds will increase for future eating—even if your toddler takes a break along the way.

 Don’t forget to use dips, and blanch broccoli to ease chewing.